nodejs/node/doc/api/tty.md

 To enforce a specific behavior without relying on `process.env` it is possible to pass in an object with different settings.

-Use the `NODE_DISABLE_COLORS` environment variable to enforce this function to always return 1.

 To enforce a specific color support, use one of the below environment settings.
 This rule does not apply to Windows OS, CI environments, and some other rare cases.
+Only disabling color support with `NODE_DISABLE_COLORS` will always work.

 * 2 colors: `NODE_DISABLE_COLORS = 1`
 * 16 colors: `TERM = 'console'`